-3- Implemented, not yet embedded 5- Fully implemented & embedded Limited/ineffective use of the Math Effective use of the Math Frameworks Sequence of Standards Based Instruction: Instruction o 5 Minute Cumulative Review o Number Talks of Misconception Spotlight Limited integration of the Math Practice o You Think Standards as evidenced by some student o We Share, I Facilitate discourse but limited mathematical o You Apply, I Refine reasoning or mathematical Evidence of the integration of the Math Practice Standards as evidenced by student discourse which is focused on mathematical reasoning and application and/or modeling This is a student-centered classroom.
-Limited/ineffective use of the Math Frameworks Sequence of Standards Based Instruction Limited integration of the Math Practice Standards as evidenced by some student
+1- Not Implemented 3- Implemented, not yet embedded 5- Fully implemented & embedded No evidence of Math Frameworks being Limited/ineffective use of the Math Effective use of the Math Frameworks Sequence of implemented, as primarily evidenced by Frameworks Sequence of Standards Based Standards Based Instruction: an over-emphasis on procedural Instruction o 5 Minute Cumulative Review understandings and lack of student o Number Talks of Misconception Spotlight thinking/reasoning Limited integration of the Math Practice o You Think Standards as evidenced by some student o We Share, I Facilitate No evidence of incorporation of the discourse but limited mathematical o You Apply, I Refine Math Practice Standards as evidenced by reasoning or mathematical a lack of student discourse, mathematical application/modeling.
+Evidence of the integration of the Math Practice reasoning and mathematical Standards as evidenced by student discourse application/modeling 1.0 which is focused on mathematical reasoning and application and/or modeling This is a teacher-centered classroom.
+This is a student-centered classroom.